-Full rehab may be unreachable financially for some, so here's another option you may like to consider.
+Full alcohol or drug rehab may be unreachable financially for some, so here's another option you may like to consider.

 Ask about short term detox **only** if you have adequate plans for support upon completion.

-What Is The Refund Policy On Rehab?
+Is There A Refund Policy For Rehab?

 Abbeycare has since grown to become a nationally recognised company and as a provider of rehab treatment.